chatwoot/chatwoot/docs/development/environment-setup/windows.md

 You need to install Linux Subsystem for Windows.

 1. The first step is to enable "Developer mode" in Windows.
-You can do this by opening up Settings and navigating to to Update & Security, then "For Developers".
+You can do this by opening up Settings and navigating to Update & Security, then "For Developers".
 Click the "Developer mode" option to enable it.

 <img src="./img/developer-mode.jpg" width="500" alt="Enable Developer Mode" style="display: block; margin-left: auto; margin-right: auto;">